lwzlwz/brazil-3000/README.md

 - append feedback/corrections to feedback.txt file (personal so in .gitignore)
 - add user menu item to summarise tutor feedback (via LLM call) to reflect on and improve learning
+- correct/incorrect feedback in review mode is too rigid